ObengKojo23/world-billionaires-data-analysis/README.md

 ### 1.2 Objective 🎯

 To deliver a data-driven analysis that uncovers patterns and trends in global wealth distribution among billionaires.
-The objective is to identify key characteristics that distinguish self-made versus inherited wealth, understand how demographics and economic indicators correlate with billionaire populations, and examine the factors contributing to the concentration of wealth in certain regions and industries.
-This project aims to offer actionable insights into the global wealth landscape and the forces shaping it by answering these underlisted 17 questions.
+This project aims to answer these underlisted 17 questions.

 1. *What is the distribution of billionaires by gender?*
 2. *How is wealth distributed among self-made billionaires compared to those who inherited their wealth?*